harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-latency.md

 title: Pod network latency
 ---

-Pod network latency is a Kubernetes pod-level chaos fault that introduces latency (delay) to a specific container by initiating a traffic control (tc) process with netem rules to add egress delays.
+Pod network latency is a Kubernetes pod-level chaos fault that introduces latency (delay) to a specific container.
+This fault:
-- It tests the application's resilience to lossy (or flaky) networks.
+- Initiates a traffic control (tc) process with netem rules to add egress delays.
+- Degrades the nwtwork without marking the pod as unhealthy or unworthy of traffic by kube-proxy (unless there is a liveness probe that measures thw latency and restarts (or crashes) the container).
+- Issues with microservice communication across the services can be resolved by using middleware that switches the traffic based on certain SLOs or performance parameters.
+  - Such issues can also be resolved by setting up alerts and notifications to highlight a degradation, so that they can be addressed, and rectified.
+A
+  - Issues can also be resolved by understanding the impact of the failure and determining the last point before degradation in the application stack.

 ![Pod Network Latency](./static/images/pod-network-latency.png)

 ## Use cases
+Pod network latency:
+- Tests the application's resilience to lossy or flaky networks.

-The fault degrades the network without the pod being marked as unhealthy (or unworthy) of traffic by kube-proxy (unless there is a liveness probe that measures thw latency and restarts (or crashes) the container).
-This fault simulates issues within the pod network (or microservice communication) across services in different availability zones(or regions).
+- Simulates issues within the pod network or microservice communication across the services in different availability zones or regions.

-This can be resolved by using middleware that switches traffic based on certain SLOs or performance parameters.
-Another way is to set up alerts and notifications to highlight a degradation, so that it can be addressed, and fixed.
-Another way is to understand the impact of the failure and determine the last point in the application stack before degradation.

-The applications may stall or get corrupted while waiting endlessly for a packet.
-This fault limits the impact (blast radius) to only the traffic that you wish to test by specifying the IP addresses.
-This fault will help to improve the resilience of your services over time.
+- Applications may stall or become corrupt while waiting endlessly for a data packet.
+This fault can reduce the blast radius to the traffic that you wish to test by specifying the IP addresses.

-It simulates a consistently slow network connection between microservices (for example, cross-region connectivity between active-active peers of a given service or across services or poor cni-performance in the inter-pod-communication network).
-It also simulates jittery connection with transient latency spikes between microservices, slow response on specific third party (or dependent) components (or services), and degraded data-plane of service-mesh infrastructure.
+- Simulates a consistently slow network connection between microservices (for example, cross-region connectivity between active-active peers of a given service or across the services or poor cni-performance in the inter-pod-communication network).
+- Simulates a jittery connection with transient latency spikes between microservices.
+- Simulates a slow response on specific third-party or dependent components or services.
+- Simulates a degraded data-plane of service-mesh infrastructure.

 :::note